theguega/neural-mpc/docs/main.typ

   h_t = "RNN"(x_t, h_(t-1)), quad pi_theta(X) = "Linear"(h_t)
 $

-== Transformer Architecture

-If time permits, we will investigate a Transformer model.
-Unlike RNNs, the multi-head self-attention mechanisms used to weigh the importance of different past timesteps may result in better performance due to their ability to capture long-range dependencies.

 = Evaluation Methodology

 We evaluated the learned policies using a combination of offline and online metrics: